-Baby mauled to death by family dog in Brooklyn
+19-month-old boy mauled to death by family dog in Brooklyn

-Police were called at 10:40 p.m. to the family's ground floor apartment in the 300 block of East 17th Street after the family's Rottweiler attacked the child, biting him in the shoulder and neck.

-The two young brothers ran to get help, but police found the infant bleeding profusely and his brothers distraught.
+Authorities say the 30-year-old father left his toddler in the care of his other two sons while went to work, and somehow the dog turned on the young boy.

+Investigators say after the attack, the older brothers ran out of the apartment with the injured sibling looking for help.

-The infant was rushed to an area hospital, where he was pronounced dead.
+The boy was rushed to an area hospital, where he was pronounced dead.

+The 11-year-old was reportedly scared of the animal, as he was previously bit.

+"It's a terrible situation," NYPD Assistant Chief Michael Kemper said.
+"Terrible situation for them and certainly for the family that is affected by this tragedy."

 ALSO READ | Black realtor, clients handcuffed during house showing